 Do Bankruptcy Specialists Charge More?

-My fees have not changed since I became certified.
+My fees have not changed since I became a certified specialist.

 My goal wasn’t to charge more to my clients, but to enable more potential clients to find me amid the sea of other potential attorneys.

 Specialists in general charge a little more than others, but the savings in having your case handled correctly the first time far exceeds the additional cost.
 Once mistakes are made in a bankruptcy case, it often costs thousands of dollars more to fix it, if it is even possible to fix at that point.

 What did it take to Become a Certified Specialist?